BerndFranzen/Mod-HAMMR/README.md

 How to start as a single player
 ===============================
-1) Make sure, you have Powershell 6.20 or higher installed (Windows, Mac, Linux) (https://aka.ms/PSWindows)
+1) Make sure, you have Microsoft Powershell 7.00 or higher installed (Windows, Mac, Linux) (https://aka.ms/PSWindows)
 2) Download these 3 files to your Windows/Mac/Linux machine:
 - Mod-HAMMR.ps1
 - Config-Accounts.csv